 Project Sharing can be a great way to collaborate on RStudio Projects and R files, making it easy to manage permissions and enable collaboration.
 However, it does require some specific settings to be in place on your server before it will work correctly.

-In general, we’d recommend checking out the Project Sharing section in the RStudio Server Admin Guide here.
+In general, we’d recommend checking out the Project Sharing section in the RStudio Workbench (previously RStudio Server Pro) Admin Guide here.

 Note: RStudio is limited in the support we can provide to enable ACLs, so you may wish to consult with your system administrators for assistance in getting this set up.
 That said, the following information may be helpful for troubleshooting any issues you run into.